 As a young, confident and responsible student,I’ve learned so many things most especially when it comes to managing my personal finances to achieving my life goals.
+And here I am, sharing to you the most powerful money tips I’ve learned on my journey.

 The best thing about these ones is that I didn’t learn them from school or even from my parents.
 Instead, I learned them from my past experiences and on my own.